defcronyke/signal-gen-cjds66/README.md

 Binary releases for other platforms may be available at some point, but this is written in the Rust programming language, which makes it easy enough to compile the project from source yourself, and it's recommended you do that anyway for less chance of problems.
-This program is tested and working on Windows also, you just have to compile it yourself for now.

-Here's how to compile it yourself:
+Here's how to compile and run it from source yourself:

 1. Install the Rust programming language toolchain from:
 [https://rustup.rs](https://rustup.rs)